 There may be a belief that a background is less important than the subject within it.
 I prefer to think that the subject and its surrounds are equally valuable and that they support one another.
 The composition is one integrated whole.
 Imagine a composer writing a concerto for violin and orchestra.
 He has completed the score for the solo instrument and thinks to himself, “I am completely satisfied with what I’ve written for the violin.
 Now, what am I going to do with the orchestra?”
 No way.
 You, the visual artist, are just like the musical composer.
 Plan your composition from the outset.

 A background describes the story you are telling.
 It gives the subject its roots; its sense of time and place, history and meaning.
 It is the subject’s environment; the air it breathes, the terra firma it stands on or water it is suspended in.
 It radiates light or lurks in shadow.
 Each background is its own evocative world.
-We should relish our backgrounds, knowing that they are places our subjects cannot exist without.
+We should relish our backgrounds, knowing that they are places which give our subjects their life.

 What a joy to create a poetic space on paper where one’s subject thrives.
 Background and subject support one another in a symbiotic fashion, each sustaining and strengthening the other.

 This is an article I wrote for Colored Pencil Society of America’s “To the Point” magazine, June 2015: Vol.24, No.2/ISSN1058-5303 (page 44).